-At this point it may be interesting to look at some case studies of modeling, on one side, and system identification, on the other side.
-The modelling interpretation of Figure 1 is certainly the most familiar one.
+At this point it may be interesting to look at some case studies of modeling, on the one hand, and system identification, on the other side.
+The modeling interpretation of Figure 1 is certainly the most familiar one.
 It is what Suppe (1977) calls the "received view".
-It is associated with Popper's 'conjectures-and-refutations' philosophy of science, and with traditional statistical modelling.
+It is associated with Popper's 'conjectures-and-refutations' philosophy of science, and with traditional statistical modeling.
 It assumes that we start with a model (theory, hypotheses).
 This model leads to certain predictions about reality.
 We then investigate whether these predictions are true or false.
-This particular philosophy does not pay any attention to the fact where the model comes from.
-We could have adopted it by careful deductive reasoning in some axiomatic system, but also by reading tea leaves or by using hallicinatory drugs.
-There are no laws in the context of discovery, everything goes.
+This particular philosophy does not pay any attention to the fact of where the model comes from.
+We could have adopted it by careful deductive reasoning in some axiomatic system, but also by reading tea leaves or by using hallucinatory drugs.
+There are no laws in the context of discovery, anything goes.
 Some procedures are perhaps more successful than others, but why this is the case remains a mystery.
-All that matters is the context of justification, this is where there are some very strict rules that must be obeyed.
+All that matters is the context of justification, and this is where some very strict rules must be observed.

-We choose an first example, only partly from the social sciences.
 Let us suppose that there is a physical scientist Robert Hooke, who has an idea about spring balances.
 After long deliberation, using a great deal of prior experience, and perhaps some metaphysical ideas about the relation between measuring experiments and the time of the day, he has come up with the idea that the extension of the spring balance will be proportional to the weight applied to it, with the proportionality factor depending on the particular balance he is using.
-I am not saying, by the way, that the historical person Robert Hooke did indeed find the law of the spring by such considerations.
-In fact the actual history of the discovery suggest that the system identification description of how this model was found is much closer to the truth.
-The model is that $x_i = \beta a_i$, with a_i the weight of object a_i (in kg), with a_i the constant describing the spring balance, and with a_i the extension caused by applying object a_i to the balance (in cm).
+I am not saying, by the way, that the historical person Robert Hooke did indeed find the law of the spring by such reasoning.
+In fact the actual history of the discovery suggests that the system identification description of how this model was found is much closer to the truth.
+The model is that $x_i = \beta a_i$, with ai the weight of object i (in kg), with β the constant describing the spring balance, and with α the extension caused by applying object i to the balance (in cm).
 How does Robert Hooke find out if his law fits the data?
-He simply plots the a_i against the a_i , and he looks if the resulting points are on a line through the origin.
-The slope of the line gives the value of a_i .
+He simply plots the α against the α and he looks if the resulting points are on a line through the origin.
+The slope of the line gives the value of β .
 If a different spring is used, then we simply find a different line through the origin.

-Now for our second example.
-The psychologist Charles Spearman had the idea that scores on intelligence tests will be proportional to the intelligence of the individual taking the test, with the proportionality factor depending on the particular test.
-Thus he also assumes (presumably taking Robert Hooke and physical scientists like him as his role model) a linear law of the form $x_i = \beta a_i$, with a_i the intelligence of individual i, with β the constant describing the test, and with x_i the intelligence test score (in number of items correct, for instance).
+For our second example, the psychologist Charles Spearman had the idea that scores on intelligence tests will be proportional to the intelligence of the individual taking the test, with the proportionality factor depending on the particular test.

+Thus he also assumes (presumably taking Robert Hooke and physical scientists like him as his role model) a linear law of the form $x_i = \beta a_i$, with ai the intelligence of individual i, with b the constant describing the test, and with x_i the intelligence test score (in number of items correct, for instance).
 Although the models of Robert Hooke and Charles Spearman look very similar, there are some far reaching differences.